BuvinJT/distbuilder/docs/ConfigClasses.md

 **position**: 0 based index where the widget will be injected onto the page.
 Injections occur at the bottom of the default page, below the default elements.
 (per Qt's design).

+**onEnter**: Qt Script snippet invoked upon entering / displaying the page to the user.
+This code will be invoked AFTER the initial "page call back" on which the widget was injected.
+To modify those page call backs instead, see [QtIfwControlScript](#qtifwcontrolscript).

 ### QtIfwOnFinishedCheckbox